survivejs/webpack-book/manuscript/output/01_targets.md

 ...
 ```

-If either process fails, npm won't process to the `lib` script.
+If either process fails, npm won't proceed to the `lib` script.
 You can verify this by breaking a linting rule and seeing what happens when you build (`npm run build:lib`).
 Instead, it will give you an error.
 To get cleaner error output, run either `npm run build:lib --silent` or `npm run build:lib -s`.

 T> The same idea is useful for post-processes, such as deployment.
 For example, you could set up a `postpublish` script to deploy the library site after you have published it to npm.